JustiCol/Genome-assembly-T_gamsii_T035/README.md

 #### Mash_comparison/
 - "MashTree": SLURM script to generate the Newick tree for Figure 2.
 Genomes used are listed in "Strains_for_MashTree.xlsx".

+#### Quality/
+- "k-mer_analysis": SLURM script to generate the k-mer histogram.
+This histogram was later used to obtain the spectra plots to evaluate the genome quality with GenoScope (see "S2_linear_plot.png", "S3_log_plot.png", "S4_transformed_linear_plot.png", "S5_transformed_log_plot.png").
+All results can be observed at the following link: http://genomescope.org/genomescope2.0/analysis.php?code=S5DhLvgnW5NZNsCLj1KN

 #### Validation_with_STAR/
 - "STAR": SLURM script to validate the structural genome annotation ("T_gamsii_T035.gff") using public transcriptomic data ("List_of_transcriptomic_data.xlsx").